aetheric-oss/svc-pricing/docs/conops.md

 ## Overview

-`svc-pricing` provides the ticket price (in USD) for a given trip through the gRPC networking protocol.
+`svc-pricing` provides the ticket price (in USD) for a given trip.
 The pricing model currently supports three use cases: cargo, rideshare, and charter.

 The price supplied and presented to the customers through GUI clients should be the definitive charge to be billed.